symfony/symfony-docs/reference/constraints/Cidr.rst

 **type**: ``integer`` **default**: ``0``

-It's a constraint for the lowest value a valid netmask may have.
+It is a constraint for the lowest value a valid netmask may have.

 ``netmaskMax``
 ~~~~~~~~~~~~~~

 **type**: ``string`` **default**: ``32`` for IPv4 or ``128`` for IPv6

-It's a constraint for the biggest value a valid netmask may have.
+It is a constraint for the biggest value a valid netmask may have.

 ``netmaskRangeViolationMessage``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~